 Planning what to do exactly during the break is an absolutely crucial step towards having a productive, fulfilling and enriching time that brings true benefit to the self and others.

-Many people, especially youth, don’t plan their breaks and end up consuming a lot of useless or harmful entertainment materials (whether on TV or the Internet) which drains their energy and wastes their time and don’t really bring benefit spiritually, intellectually, physically or socially.
+Many people, especially youth, don’t plan their breaks and end up consuming a lot of useless or harmful entertainment materials (whether on TV or the Internet) which drains their energy and wastes their time and doesn’t really bring benefit spiritually, intellectually, physically or socially.

 On this note, it is worth mentioning the following hadith.
 Ibn Abbas (May Allah be pleased with him) reported that the Messenger of Allah (peace and blessings upon him) said: